Los Angeles Dodgers Radio Network: Spanish

 A separate network airs games in Spanish.
-Jaime Jarrín has been the Spanish play-by-play voice of the Dodgers since 1959.
+Jaime Jarrín has been the Spanish play-by-play voice of the Dodgers since 1959 until his retirement in 2022.
 His oldest son, Jorge Jarrín, is also the play-by-play announcer replacing Pepe Yniguez and Fernando Valenzuela who are now on Spectrum SportsNet LA's Spanish-language channel.
+Jose Mota joined the Dodgers Spanish-language radio broadcasts in 2022 for road games and from 2023 for most games.
+Starting with the 2025 season, former infielder Luis Cruz, joins the Dodgers as the team's new Spanish-language color commentator, succeeding Fernando Valenzuela, who died on October 22, 2024 before the Dodgers World Series opener.